Dake-666/LiHangqi/_pages/about.md

 [[Paper]](https://link.springer.com/chapter/10.1007/978-3-031-73226-3_15)

-- We formulate the fragment selection subtask as a combinatorial optimization (CO) problem, and introduce a novel framework named LLMCO4MR, a LLMs-aided Neural Combinatorial Optimization solver for manuscript restoration.
+- Formulate the fragment selection subtask for manuscript restoration as a combinatorial optimization (CO) problem, and introduce *LLMCO4MR*, a LLMs-aided Neural Combinatorial Optimization solver.
-- We are the first to address the more realistic and challenging setting, i.e., restoring the manuscript from a subset of fragments with outliers, and introduce MLLMs for manuscript recovery or more broadly speaking, jigsaw puzzle-like tasks.
-- We carry assembly experiments on Dunhuang fragments, Dead Sea papyrus fragments, and Chinese oracle bone fragments.
+- The first to restore the manuscript from a subset of fragments with *outliers*, and introduce MLLMs for manuscript recovery and jigsaw puzzle-like tasks.
+We carry assembly on Dunhuang manuscripts, Dead Sea papyrus, and Chinese oracle bone fragments.

 </div>
 </div>